 Tip 6: Be Creative…Always Be Aware of New Ways to Do Things

-We all know that we’re in uncharted territory.
+We all know that we’ve been in uncharted territory.
 For each of us as individuals as well as the organizations we work for, the challenges posed by the current climate are barriers we’ve never encountered before.
 It is very easy to be intimidated by this reality.

 However, we need to remember that times of unpredictable crisis often lead to the greatest advancements in human history.
 This is your opportunity to come out of this situation stronger than you were before, and potentially do that for others as well.

 Is this a very heady idea?
 Absolutely!
 Don’t get me wrong though…I don’t expect every one of us to invent the next space travel vehicle or a solution to climate change.

 What this situation presents that is really exciting, though, is the opportunity to develop new approaches to things that took more time and effort before.

 There are likely things about the work you do and how you do it that frustrate you, so take some of the brain space you have to spare yourself of that tension!

 Tip 7: Take Time for the Breaks We All Need

 Take a step back for a second and think about what your normal routine in the office looks like.
 You likely get in, put your things down, get to working a bit, get up to use the bathroom or talk with a colleague, sit down for some more work, walk outside or to the cafeteria for lunch, so on and so on.

 What often gets lost in the transition from an office structure to WFH is that in your office, you take small breaks that you probably aren’t even aware of.
 Many studies show that professionals can’t go longer than 3 hours with work consistently before they stop being effective and productive.